Infinitely Losing My Edge

 I was there.

-I was the first guy playing B.T.
-Express to the jazz kids.
+I was the first guy playing Marshall Jefferson to the grunge kids.

 Everybody thought I was crazy.